Villawood: Commercial area

-Villawood Place was once a major shopping centre, serving the surrounding areas.
+Villawood Place was once a major shopping centre that featured Woodville Shopping Village, serving the surrounding areas.
 After nearby Bass Hill Plaza opened, many Villawood businesses went into decline, leaving a legacy of abandoned shop fronts and buildings, including the abandoned Franklins supermarket and large Australia Post office.
-There has been rejuvenation and renovation of Woodville (Villawood) Place since with construction of the new supermarket and homegoods stores, a bakery, chemists, grocers and other shops.
-It is located in proximity to Villawood railway station.
+In 2021, the Government of New South Wales redeveloped a long-vacant 15,200-square-metre site in Villawood.
+The redevelopment included nearly 400 dwellings, comprising private and social housing, together with a supermarket and community facilities.